pdobb/object_inspector/README.md

 ## Temporarily Disabling ObjectInspector

-You may disable / re-enable Object Inspector output (via the included helper method) for the current session:
+To disable / re-enable Object Inspector output for the current session:

 ```ruby
 MyObject.new # =>